Breastfeeding

 I have become an avid breastfeeding advocate after my experience with breastfeeding has been so wonderful and educational.
 I would love for other moms to have the same empowering experience.

 No mom plans to breastfeed that long.
-But one years turned into 2, then 3, then 4, and I kept thinking that L would wean on his own.
-He was only nursing for a few minutes for the last 3 years, but he kept wanting that comfort.
-What’s another year after breastfeeding him that long?
+But one year turned into 2, then 3, then 4, and I kept thinking that L would wean on his own.

 Breastfeeding Resources: